The definition of genius by Albert Einstein is more apt today than then.

 Everything — because, it’s hard to always clearly state our intent and, then, commit our actions to a life of Yes, or No. So much easier is the way of Try, Maybe, and Someday.

 Love, the greatest gift, is a chosen, purposeful effort — often done in the face of fear — to nurture our own growth and the growth of others.

 Every moment of every day, we must decide whether an action will benefit:

-More times than not, though, we remember Karma is 100% accurate in delivering what is earned — and we do the right thing.
+Although, we usually remember Karma is 100% accurate in delivering what is earned.
+So, we hedge our bets, by choosing to do the next right thing.
 We think, plan, and do, while considering what is best for YOU.